crcn/paperclip.js/README.md

 var pc      = require("paperclip");
 var fs      = require("fs");

-// the compiler is not included in the browserify bundle.
-You'll need to register it here
-// if you want to compile templates in the browser pc.compile  = require("paperclip/compile/default");
+// register the compile method for the browser pc.compile  = require("paperclip/compile/default");

 // readFileSync works in the browser assuming you're using brfs with browserify